HarshCasper/NeoAlgo-Docs/CONTRIBUTING.md

 You can now check the branches by pushing in the command: `git branch`.
 You will see the `main` branch and another branch with your username.

-- Switch to the Develeopment branch.
+- Switch to the Development branch.
 Never develop on the `main` branch.
 Push in the command:

 ```git
 $ git checkout ISSUE_NUMBER